yabirgb/crdt/README.md

   containing pairs of videos ids and the number of views.
-- The merge operation is implemented in that API endpoint but this time I use the information provided instead of just going and look for it as I do now.
+- The merge operation is implemented in that API endpoint but this time I use the information provided instead of just going and look for it, as I do now.
 - Eeach server should now know where to locate each other, let's say by knowing their ports and ip's.
-- Now the clusted class is not necessary.
+- Now the cluster class is not necessary.

 ### About the questions